Timilehintaiw/Portfolio/README.md

 * Regression Testing: Ensuring updates don’t break existing functionality.
 * Performance Testing: Using JMeter to assess system stability and response time.
 * API Testing: Validating backend functionality with Postman.
+* Database Validation: Using SQL queries to verify data integrity, validate business rules, and ensure the application correctly interacts with the database.
+* Code Coverage Analysis (SQL): Using techniques like statement, branch, and path coverage to ensure thorough testing of the codebase.

 # Example of my works
    ### Test scenarios in Trello